FTC Safeguards Rule Changes on June 9, 2023

 Reasonable Cybersecurity Measures Required By Statute

-Effective October 1, 2021, covered businesses in Connecticut will have a strong incentive to implement a reasonable cybersecurity program.
+Covered businesses in Connecticut will have a strong incentive to implement a reasonable cybersecurity program.
 Public Act No. 21-119 will provide an affirmative defense against punitive damages to businesses that implemented reasonable cybersecurity measures and suffered a data breach.

 Implications for Auto Businesses: